Freely-Given-org/Bible_speaker_identification/outsideSources/STEPBible/derivedFiles/README.md

 Prefixing the IDs like that enables us to combine their three datasets (otherwise a person and a place with the same name would clash) into the various "...All..." derived files.

-There may also be the mid_People.json, mid_Places.json, and mid_Others.json
-files produced by the converter script but not checked into GitHub as they're not of particular use except for debugging.